Persistent Identifier Fields in Tamr Cloud

 Persistent Identifiers Assigned by Tamr Cloud

-The following fields store the same Tamr Cloud-generated identifier for a mastered entity record and its clustered source records.
-The Tamr Cloud-generated identifier is a 128-bit universally unique identifier (UUID).
+The following fields store the Tamr ID, which is the Tamr Cloud-generated identifier for a mastered entity record and its clustered source records.
+The Tamr ID a 128-bit universally unique identifier (UUID).

-These fields are available by viewing step output in Designer, source record tables in the Tamr Cloud UI, and in published datasets, as described in the table below.
+These fields are available in the step output in the Configure Flow page, source record tables in the Tamr Cloud UI, and in published datasets, as described in the table below.

 FieldStep Output or Published DatasetNotes

 clusterId1Entities by Similarity DatasetThis is the first entity in the pair of entities being compared for similarity.
-See Available Published Datasets for more information.
+See Datasets Available for Export for more information.

 clusterId2Entities by Similarity DatasetThis is the second entity in the pair of entities being compared for similarity.
-See Available Published Datasets for more information.
+See Datasets Available for Export for more information.

 entity_idConsolidate Records Step

-Entity IDEntities DatasetThis is the default field name of the entity_id output field as configured in the Deliver to Studio step.
+Entity IDEntities DatasetThis is the default field name of the entity_id output field as configured in the Configure Attributes step.
 Depending on your step configuration, this field might have a different name.

 persistentIdApply Clustering Model Step